openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/detection/roi-align-rotated-14.rst

 *ROIAlignRotated* performs the following for each Region of Interest (ROI) for each input feature map:

-1. Multiply box coordinates with *spatial_scale* to produce box coordinates relative to the input feature map size based on *aligned_mode* attribute.
+1. Multiply ROI box coordinates with *spatial_scale* to produce box coordinates relative to the input feature map size.
-2. Divide the box into bins according to the *sampling_ratio* attribute.
-3. Rotete the box according to given angle and direction(clockwise or counterclockwise).
+2. Rotate ROI box according to given angle in radians and *clockwise_mode*.
+3. Divide the box into equal bins.
+One bin is mapped to single output feature map element.
+4. Inside every bin, calculate regularly spaced sample points, according to the *sampling_ratio* attribute.
+5. To calculate the value of single sample point, calculate further 4 points around each sample point to apply bilinear interpolation.
-4. Apply bilinear interpolation with 4 points in each bin and apply average pooling to produce output feature map element.
+6. calculate the average of all sample points in the bin to produce output feature map element.

+The 4 points used for bilinear interpolation are calculated as the closest integer coordinates to the sample point.
+As an example, if the sample point is [2.14, 3.56], then the 4 integer points are [2, 3], [2, 4], [3, 3], [3, 4].

+Each ROI box's center is shifted by [-0.5, -0.5] before pooling to achive better alignment with the closest integer cooridinates used for bilinear filtering.

 **Attributes**